mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 hectare site contains numerous facilities, including an administration office, fuel depot, engineering shops, hang- ers, landing pads, a small drydock and storage space for wrecks and ship hulks.
 A portion of the site is still vacant, but it is filling up year by year.
 The site is virtually a mini starport, and has five landing pads that can support up to 1000 ton ships.
-Overhauls of the company’s 1000 ton Tenders are undertaken at the base, but it is a slow process to bring the ungainly Tenders down through the atmosphere for landing.
+Overhauls of the company's 1000 ton Tenders are undertaken at the base, but it is a slow process to bring the ungainly Tenders down through the atmosphere for landing.

 The dry dock can also accommodate ships of up to 1000 tons, and is used to modify existing ships or construct